Four occupations: Korea

 In Joseon Korea, the Scholar occupation took the form of the noble yangban class, which prevented the lower classes from taking the advanced gwageo exams so they could dominate the bureaucracy.
 Below the yangban were the chungin, a class of privileged commoners who were petty bureaucrats, scribes, and specialists.
 The chungin were actually the least populous class, even smaller than the yangban.
 The yangban constituted 10% of the population.
 From the mid-Joseon period, military officers and civil officials were separately derived from different clans.

 Vietnam

-Vietnamese dynasties also adopted the examination degree system (khoa-cử) to recruit scholars for government service.
+Vietnamese dynasties also adopted the examination degree system (khoa bảng 科榜) to recruit scholars for government service.
 The bureaucrats were similarly divided into nine grades and six ministries, and examinations were held annually at provincial level, and triennially at regional and national levels.
 The Vietnamese political elite consisted of educated landholders whose interests often clashed with the central government.
-Although all land theoretically was the ruler's, and was supposed to be distributed equitably by the Equal-field system (khau phan dien che) and non-transferable, the court bureaucracy increasingly appropriated land which they leased to tenant farmers and hired labourers to till.
+Although all land theoretically was the ruler's, and was supposed to be distributed equitably by the equal-field system (chế độ Quân điền) and non-transferable, the court bureaucracy increasingly appropriated land which they leased to tenant farmers and hired labourers to till.
 It was unlikely for individuals of common background to become Mandarins, however, since they lacked access to classical education.
 Degree-holders were frequently clustered in certain clans.